ArchGryphon9362/asu-app/README.md

 Thanks so much to the following people:

 - BX LR (aka Charles): For creating ScooterHacking and helping with the message stitching code
-- Basse: From giving me beacon parsing code for detecting scooter model
+- Basse: For giving me beacon parsing code for detecting scooter model